AZ MedSPa compliance FAQs

 • Determining if the patient is an appropriate candidate for treatment

-This evaluation must be documented and performed prior to the first treatment and periodically reassessed based on medical judgment.
+This evaluation must be documented and performed prior to the first treatment and repeated annually or upon change in health history.

 • Yes.
 Even if your medical director is an MD or DO, a Good Faith Exam (GFE) is still required before any Level II or III treatment.